3 bedrooms, Levallois-Perret LEVALLOIS PERRET

 At the end of your stay, the final walkthrough (état-des-lieux de sortie) provides the grounds for comparison on the apartment's state with the initial walkthrough (état-des-lieux d'entrée).
 This inventory of the premises is performed in the presence of the tenant and the owner or a representative of either one.

 This comparison will establish whether deductions need to be made for damage and necessary repairs.
 Also, any outstanding rent or pending housing tax (in French, taxe d'habitation) would be deducted at that time.

 If the security deposit is not returned in full, the owner must justify the deductions (receipts and/or estimates of any repairs or replacement of damaged or lost items, etc.).

 Please note: Should a dispute arise if the owner decides not to carry out the repairs and/or replacements, the judge will determine if the sums retained from the security deposit are relevant based on proof (such as photos) and estimates provided for repair.

 For furnished rentals, the landlord has one or two months (see above) to return the deposit.
 If the tenant does not receive the security deposit within this window, the tenant should send a registered letter to the landlord explaining that he has exceeded the time allotted and that s/he owes him the security deposit plus 10% interest for each late month.

-If the amount of the security deposit is under 4,000 €, you can start what is called a procédure simplifiée.
-You will need to fill out a form, which you can download here.
-You and the landlord will then be asked by registered letter to come to the tribunal at a specific time.
+If the amount of the security deposit is under 4,000 €, you can start what is called a procédure simplifiée on https://www.demanderjustice.com.
+You and the landlord will then be asked by a registered letter to come to the tribunal at a specific time.
 It is rather simple, and the cost is minimal since you do not need a lawyer.

 When in front of the judge, you can ask for additional compensation for damages or loss sustained.